 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The eighth ingredient is pork plasma.
+The eighth ingredient is animal plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
-Plasma can be considered a nutritious addition.
+In most cases, plasma can be considered a nutritious addition.

 The ninth ingredient lists dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.